bmo-node/bmo/docs/README.md

 ```

-From there you can install any of the bmo extensions to add new features to the cli:
+From there you can install any of the bmo extensions to add new features to the cli.

 # Terminology